What is Composting?

 How much do you use once the compost is ready?

 |Plant/Soil Application||Compost Ratios|

 |Top-dressing for vegetables, flowers and shrubs||3-6 cm spread uniformly|

 |Ground cover and annual planting beds||10cm mixed into the top 30cm of soil|

 |Mulch for vegetables, annual and perineal planting beds||6-10cm of course compost|

 |Incorporation around shrubs||10cm mixed into the top 30cm of soil|

-There’s a lot to love about composting – the benefits as outlined above to reducing waste, reducing methane production in landfill, reducing external (manufactured and transported) inputs to your garden, such as artificial fertilisers, the list goes on.
-It also is basically good for the soul to get your hands dirty (I have read evidence on this, and have experienced it myself).
+There’s a lot to love about composting – the benefits as outlined above to reducing waste, reducing methane production in landfills, reducing external (manufactured and transported) inputs to your garden, such as artificial fertilisers, the list goes on.
+It also is basically good for the soul to get your hands dirty (I have read the evidence on this, and have experienced it myself).

 Ask me here.